rafaellevy/verdance-privacy-policy/README.md

 If you grant Verdance permission, we may collect and use personal information from you as follows.
  - Location Services

-Purpose: Could we get your location in order to show you your local weather and air quality Please note that you can decline a permission or revoke it after you granted it in the iOS settings.
+Purpose: If you share your location, Verdance will show you gardens that are in your area.
+Please note that you can decline a permission or revoke it after you granted it in the iOS settings.
 If you do so, the functionality of WeatherPets may be limited as a result.

 - Name

-Purpose:
+Purpose: To better communicate with buyers and sellers and establish your own unique profile.

 - Address

-Purpose:
+Purpose: In order for other users to find your garden and purchase your produce.

 #### 2. Personal Information Sharing
 - We do not share any personal information.